dhuss42/ft_irc/concepts.md

 	- 75 seconds respond time
 	- if successfull returns 0
 	- if error returns error

+send and recv both block execution until data has been sent and received respectively
+- need to be set up in differing order for client and server
+- server end start with receive function

+- send
+	- sends data on a connected socket
+	- bidrectional between client and server
+	- int send (int acceptedSocket, const char* buf, int len, int flags)
+		- acceptedSocket: the connected socket
+		- buf: data that we want to send
+		- len: the length of the array
+		- flags: optional set of flags
+	- returns
+		- -1 on error
+		- number of bytes which were sent are returned
+			- we want a non zero value to be successfull
+	- cin.getline(buffer, len)
+		- to not separate message by whitespaces

+- recv
+	- size_t recv(int socket, void *buffer, size_t length, int flags);
+		- same as send
+	- returns
+		- -1 on error
+		- number of bytes which were sent are returned
+			- we want a non zero value to be successfull

 - close
 	- closes the file descriptors